hall-lab/tenx-gcp/PITCHME.md

 # 10X Supernova

 Supernova is a software package for de novo assembly from Chromium Linked-Reads.
-These reads have an additional encoding that helps with creaating diploid assemblies, representing maternal and paternal haplotypes.
+These reads have an additional encoding that helps with creating diploid assemblies, representing maternal and paternal haplotypes.

 ---